faisalnjs/Synthwave-2077/README.md

 If you enjoy the theme, please give it a ⭐️, and check out my other extension for VS Code, [CommentsAI](https://github.com/SBigz/CommentsAI) for automatic code commenting with advanced AI capabilities!

-Disclaimer - This theme, Synthwave 2077, was created by SBigz (CodeSasha) and this is just a fork of his repo [SBigz/Synthwave-2077](https://github.com/SBigz/Synthwave-2077) made due to it being incompatible with the latest VSCode version.
+Disclaimer - This theme, Synthwave 2077, was created by SBigz (CodeSasha) and this is just a fork of his repo [SBigz/Synthwave-2077](https://github.com/SBigz/Synthwave-2077) made due to it being incompatible with my VSCode version.
 I loved how it looked at first sight, and was heartbroken when I saw that I couldn't use it.
 CodeSasha, if you see this, please email me so I can merge the repos and delete mine.
 Thanks for your hard work!